-Planned Number of Units to be Completed in Year Under this Program Planned Number of Households To Be Served in Year Under this Program Planned Number of Acres To Be Purchased in Year Under this Program APR: Actual APR: Actual APR: Actual Number of Units Number of Number of Acres Completed in Households Purchased in Program Year Year Year 983
+Planned Number of Units to be Completed in Year Under this Program Planned Number of Households To Be Served in Year Under this Program Planned Number of Acres To Be Purchased in Year Under this Program APR: Actual APR: Actual APR: Actual Number of Number of Number of Acres Completed in Households Program Year Year 983

-1.10: APR: If the progra m is behind schedule, explain why: (24 CFR § 1000 51 2(b)(2)) ·

-1.1 Program Name and Unique Identifier: Housing Services - 2016-03

-1.2 Program Description (This should be the description of the planned program.): NHA and its sub-recipients will provide services to/for families residing in affordable housing owned and/or operated by the TDHE. which are itemized below:

-1.2.1.
-The NHA Housing Management Office will provide education to tenants on financial literacy, credit counseling, and basic mortgage concept including facilitating, coordinating or providing training or education on youth services, cultural awareness & exchange, domestic violence prevention, parenting, selfsufficiency, and public safety awareness.
-The HMO's will target facilitation of the overall community health, tenant and youth conferences, establishing resident organizations and Neighborhood Watch programs, and will coordinate similar services for the benefit of the NHA clientele.

-1.2.2.
-The Dilkon Youth Services Program will continue to provide youth activities, cultural awareness, and crime prevention activities for youth.

-1.2.3 The Navajo Hopi Land Commission will conduct housing needs assessments in the Former Bennett Freeze area.

-1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.): (18) Other Housing Services (202(3))

-1.4 Intended Outcome Number (Select one outcome from the Outcome list.): (12) Other: Provide selfsufficiency and other services to residents of affordable housing.

-1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.) , and a ં સુરક્ષે સંચ્છા

-1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
-Please note: assistance made available to families whose incomes fall within 80 to 100 percent of the median should be included as a separate program within this section.): Families Residing in NHA Owned/Operated Units the state of

-1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): 'The types and level of assistance will depend on the needs of the community being served by the fifteen (15) NHA housing management offices and as described on Line 1.2.

-1.8 APR: Describe the accomplishments for the APR in the 12-month program year.
+- 1:10: APR: If the program is behind schedule, explain why: (24 CFR § 1000:512(b)(2)) - 1.1 Program Name and Unique Identifier: Housing Services -2016-03 - 1.2 Program Description (This should be the description of the planned program.): NHA and its sub-recipients will provide services to/for families residing in affordable housing owned and/or operated by the TDHE, which are itemized below: - 1.2.1.
+The NHA Housing Management Office will provide education to tenants on financial literacy, credit counseling, and basic mortgage concept including facilitating, coordinating or providing training or education on youth services, cultural awareness & exchange, domestic violence prevention, parenting, self-sufficiency, and public safety awareness.
+The HMO's will target facilitation of the overall community health, tenant and youth conferences, establishing resident organizations and Neighborhood Watch programs, and will coordinate similar services for the benefit of the NHA clientele. - 1.2.2.
+The Dilkon Youth Services Program will continue to provide youth activities, cultural awareness, and crime prevention activities for youth. - 1.2.3 The Navajo Hopi Land Commission will conduct housing needs assessments in the Former Bennett Freeze area. - 1.3 Eligible Activity Number (Select one activity from the Eligible Activity list.): (18) Other Housing Services (202(3)) - 1.4 Intended Outcome Number (Select one outcome from the Outcome list.): (12) Other: Provide self-sufficiency and other services to residents of affordable housing. - 1.5 Actual Outcome Number (In the APR identify the actual outcome from the Outcome list.) - 1.6 Who Will Be Assisted (Describe the types of households that will be assisted under the program.
+Please note: assistance made available to families whose incomes fall within 80 to 100 percent of the median should be included as a separate program within this section.): Families Residing in NHA Owned/Operated Units - 1.7 Types and Level of Assistance (Describe the types and the level of assistance that will be provided to each household, as applicable.): The types and level of assistance will depend on the needs of the community being served by the fifteen (15) NHA housing management offices and as described on Line 1.2. - 1.8 APR: Describe the accomplishments for the APR in the 12-month program year. - 1.9: Planned and Actual Outputs for 12-Month Program Year

-- A Carlos Aleres

-is - which the state

-Planned Number of Units to be Completed in Year Under this Program Planned Number of Households To Be Served in Year Under this Program Planned Number of Acres To Be Purchased in Year Under this Program APR: Actual Number of UnitsAPR: Actual Number of Households Served in Program YearAPR: Actual Number of Acres Purchased in Program Year N/A 100 N/A
+Planned Number of Units to be Completed in Year Under this Program Planned Number of Households To Be Served in Year Under this Program Planned Number of Acres To Be Purchased in Year Under this Program APR: Actual APR: Actual Number Number of Number of Of Acres Purchased in Program Year Program Year Year N/A 100 N/A